Sonnet 97

 For nothingness is all that shall remain

-Save memories of bitter barren days,
+Save memories of bitter, barren days;

-And in your mind I shall embrace all blame;
+And in your mind I shall embrace all blame,

-Your iron ego still all truth to raze.
+Your iron ego razing truth away.

-In cruel lies you did my heart malign;
+In cruel lies you did my heart malign—

 So may my memory haunt you for all time.